iccmr-quantum/QuSing/README.md

 ## To run the code on Jupyter notebook
 For running the code, you will need Python 3.8 or later.

 This demonstration does not include vocal synthesis.
 The system reads a MIDI file to learn the rules, and generates a MIDI file with the new composition.
 There are many MIDI file players freely avaible.
-We normally use `MuseScore`, because it also shows musical notes:  https://musescore.org/en
+We like `MuseScore`, because it also shows musical notes:  https://musescore.org/en

 **Packages and dependencies:**